smash-spp2377/smash-spp2377.github.io/content/posts/mini_workshop_23_followup_meeting_1.md

 ---

-Our first meeting to distill the findings from the workshop into a paper *The SPP-hikers Guide to Memory Benchmarks* - an idea from _Timo Hönig_ and _Sven Köhler_ (Memento) - will be held on July 24, 2023.
+Our first meeting to distill the findings from the workshop into a paper *The SPP-hikers Guide to Memory Benchmarks* - the idea from _Timo Hönig_ and _Sven Köhler_ (Memento) - will be held on July 24, 2023.

 The details of the meeting will be shared with the participants via their registered email addresses.